Minimal and nearly minimal measure expansions in connected unimodular groups: Preliminaries

 A similar statement applies replacing the left homogeneous space $G/H$ with the right homogeneous space $H \backslash G$. \end{fact}

 We can extend Fact~\ref{fact: QuotientIF} to measurable functions on $G$, but the function $f^H$ in the statement can be only be defined and is $\mu_{G/H}$-measurable $\mu_G$-almost everywhere.
 So, in particular, this problem applies to indicator function $\e_A$ of a measurable set $A$.
 This causes problem in our later proof and prompts us to sometimes restrict our attention to a better behaved subcollection of measurable subsets of $G$.
-We say that a subset of $G$ is {\bf $\sigma$-compact} if it is a countable union of compact subsets of $G$.
-It is easy to see that $\sigma$-compact sets are measurable and product of $\sigma$-compact sets are $\sigma$-compact.
-By Fact~\ref{fact: Haarmeasure}(3), we can always find a $\sigma$-compact subset $A'$ of $A$ such that $\mu_G(A') =\mu_G(A)$ for all left or right Haar measure $\mu_G$ of $G$.
+We say that a subset of $G$ is {\bf $\sigma$-compact} if it is a countable union of compact subsets of $G$. \begin{lemma} We have the following: \begin{enumerate}[\rm (i)] \item $\sigma$-compact sets are measurable. \item the collection of $\sigma$-compact sets is closed under taking countable union, taking finite intersection, and taking product set. \item For all $\mu_G$-measurable $A$, we can find a $\sigma$-compact subset $A'$ of $A$ such that $\mu_G(A') =\mu_G(A)$. \item Suppose $G$ is unimodular, $H$ is a closed subgroup of $G$ with a left Haar measure $\mu_H$, $A \subseteq G$ is $\sigma$-compact, and $\e_A$ is the indicator function of $A$.
+Then $aH \mapsto \mu_H(A \cap aH)$ defines a measurable function $\e^{H}_A: G/H \to \RR$.
+If $H$ is unimodular and, $\mu_{G/H}$ is the Radon measure given in Fact~\ref{fact: QuotientIF}, then A similar statement applies replacing the left homogeneous space $G/H$ with the right homogeneous space $H \backslash G$. \end{enumerate}